Vasundhra-Gupta/PeerConnect-Project/Readme.md

 - This will start the app in development mode.
 Visit http://localhost:5173 in your browser.

 ### 4. ⚙️ Environment variables
-Make sure you set up your .envfile correctly
+Make sure you set up your .env file correctly

 ### 5. 📁 Folder Structure